flexera-public/policy_engine_training/03_parameters/README.md

 Hello Jupiter
 ```

-In the next lesson, we'll learn about parameters containing lists and how to email incidents.
+In [Lesson 04](https://github.com/flexera-public/policy_engine_training/blob/main/04_escalations), we'll learn about parameters containing lists and how to email incidents.